biell/alti-server/README.md

     on using this feature, and wish to reserver more space for maps.
 Disabling this ability will allow your server to run between 4 to 12 extra maps, depending on their names.
 While on by default, it is recommended that this feature be disabled if you don't plan on using it.
-Regardless of this setting, upload functionality is still available from the console.
+Disabling this feature removes it from both the game and from the console.

   * **ulSizeLimit [#]**<br>
     Specify the maximum size of an uploaded map.
 This number